Call

 2) There are No Exercise Machines at the Courthouse

 This rule applies to both men and women.
 I’m glad you’ve taken an interest in your health, but give it a rest at the courthouse.
 Spandex or leggings are not appropriate courtroom attire—especially when they’re almost transparent.
-Men, please don’t wear your workout shirt with the arms cut off—the judge and jury isn’t interested in seeing your “guns.”
+Men, please don’t wear your workout shirt with the arms cut off—the judge and jury aren’t interested in seeing your “guns.”

-3) If You Are in The Military Wear Your Uniform.
+3) If You Are in The Military, Wear Your Uniform.

-You’ve worked hard and served our country—thanks for that by the way— and a military uniform commands respect and sets you apart from everyone else (in a good way).
-If you’re in the military I think it helps to wear your uniform to court dates.
-Don’t do it if you think your commanding officer would take issue, but if you can get away with it then do it.
+You’ve worked hard and served our country—thanks for that, by the way— and a military uniform commands respect and sets you apart from everyone else (in a good way).
+If you’re in the military, I think it helps to wear your uniform to court dates.
+Don’t do it if you think your commanding officer would take issue, but if you can get away with it, then do it.

 4) No One Wants to See Your Toes

 Personally, I think you should only wear flip-flops if you are on your way to or from the beach or a pool.
 But hey, I get it, I was in college too.
 Flip-flops are super easy to throw on in a hurry; it’s also pretty easy to go through a metal detector in flip-flops.
-Having said that, you should never wear flip-flops or any open-toed shoe when you are in a courtroom.
+Having said that, you should never wear flip-flops or any open-toed shoes when you are in a courtroom.

 5) You’re Not at the Club

 We know you look good.
 You know you look good.
 A jury won’t like you if you look too good.
 Make sure you don’t wear your club gear.
 Looking too flashy can hurt your credibility and judges don’t like short skirts.
-Don’t wear too much jewelry or heavy cologne/perfume (okay that last one is for me—it’s hard to explain to my wife that I only smell like vanilla because I shared an elevator with a client).
+Don’t wear too much jewelry or heavy cologne/perfume (oka,y that last one is for me—it’s hard to explain to my wife that I only smell like vanilla because I shared an elevator with a client).
 A subdued but professional appearance is best.

 6) Don’t Wear T-Shirts